kcstorm/Pewlett-Hackard-Analysis/README_PHA_scope.md

 * The Retiring Titles table is exported as retiring_titles.csv.

-**2.0 The Employees Eligible for the Mentoriship Program**
+**2.0 The Employees Eligible for the Mentorship Program**

 *2.1 Create a Mentorship Eligibility Table*

-* A query is written and executed to create a Mentorship Eligiblity table for current employees who were born between January 1, 1965 and December 31,1965.
+* A query is written and executed to create a Mentorship Eligibility table for current employees who were born between January 1, 1965 and December 31,1965.

 * The Mentorship Eligibility table is exported and saved as mentorship_eligibilty.csv.